fedi-e2ee/public-key-directory-specification/Specification.md

 #### Sharing Accounts

 It is possible that a group of users wants to share one Fediverse account.
 For example if they are part of an organisation which wants to receive encrypted messages, but share the work between the group.
-(E.g. a whistleblower hotline).
+(e.g., a whistleblower hotline).
 For the following we assume the smallest possible group of Bob and Troy, but all scenarios will affect larger groups, but they require just a single Troy.
 While this would not affect the groups ability to use the Fediverse account and accessing the Fediverse server, it sabotages all interactions where the key is used (E.g. reading e2ee messages.)

 ##### Sharing an  account by sharing the secret key

 **Status:** Open / out of scope

 If Bob and Troy share an account by sharing a secret key, Troy can replace that key with his own, by send one `AddKey` message to insert a new key only know to Troy and sending a `RevokeKey` message which removes the shared key.

 Further can Troy send a `Fireproof` message for the shared account and by doing so make it impossible for Bob to regain the identity.

 ##### Shared accounts by adding two keys